Yellowjacket: Do you think you can stop the future? You're just a thief!

 - One issue has The Majordomo, who clearly intends to be an impressive rule-the-world villain.
 As another character dryly points out, it might have come off better if he hadn't named himself after a servant.

-- Brian doesn't care for "Altar Boy," but doesn't get a vote in the matter.
+- When Brian Kinney became the sidekick for the priestly-themed Confessor, he received the codename "Altar Boy."
+He doesn't care for it, but doesn't get a vote in the matter.

 Confessor: "Altar Boy or busboy.
 Your choice."